openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Authorization Endpoint is used in the same manner as defined in [@!RFC6749], taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics].

+With grant type `authorization_code`, it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks and Pushed Authorization Requests [@RFC9126] to ensure integrity and authenticity of the authorization request.

 ## Authorization Request {#credential-authz-request}

 An Authorization Request is an OAuth 2.0 Authorization Request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential Endpoint as defined in (#credential-endpoint).